Omarhersan/todoApp/EXTERNAL_API_README.md

 curl -X DELETE http://localhost:3000/api/external/todos/1 \
   -H "Authorization: Bearer $N8N_API_KEY" \
   -H "x-call-from: n8n" \
-  -H "x-user-id: 123"
+  -H "x-user-phone: 1234567890"
 ```

 ## Security Notes

-- All requests are scoped to the user specified in the `x-user-id` header
+- All requests are scoped to the user specified in the `x-user-phone` header
+- The system automatically looks up the user ID based on the phone number
 - Users can only access their own todos (enforced by user_id filtering)
+- Phone numbers must match exactly what's stored in the users table
 - Bearer token authentication prevents unauthorized access
 - All external todos are marked with `source: "external_api"` for tracking

 ## Frontend vs External API

 - **Frontend**: Uses `/api/todos` with cookie authentication (unchanged)
-- **External APIs**: Uses `/api/external/todos` with Bearer token authentication
+- **External APIs**: Uses `/api/external/todos` with Bearer token authentication + phone number
 - Both access the same database but with different authentication methods